deniseyu/fud/README.md

 # fud

-A collection of recipes curated throughout the interwebs.
+A collection of recipes curated throughout the interwebs that have a stamp of approval from me and [Spike](https://github.com/spike01).

 ### Chicken/Poultry